sisl/DividedRectangles.jl/docs/src/algorithm.md

 ![Image 20](assets/page_20.svg)

 Potentially-optimal hyper-rectangle identification for a particular Lipschitz constant.
-Black dots represent DIRECT hyper-rectangles and their location in (f(c),r) space.
-A black line of slope ` is drawn through the dot belonging to the best interval.
+Black dots represent DIRECT hyper-rectangles and their location in $(f(\mathbf{c}), r)$ space.
+A black line of slope is drawn through the dot belonging to the best interval.
 The dots for all other hyper-rectangles must lie on or above this line.

 ---